jo-ap/TikhonovFenichelReductions.jl/README.md

 # TikhonovFenichelReductions.jl

-A Julia package for computing Tikhonov-Fenichel Parameter Values (TFPVs) for a polynomial ODE system and the corresponding reduced systems (see [1-3] for details).
+A Julia package for computing Tikhonov-Fenichel Parameter Values (TFPVs) for a polynomial ODE system and the corresponding reductions (see [1-3] for details).

 *This package is still under development!*